External Ids for IRF3 Gene

 GeneCards Summary for IRF3 Gene

 IRF3 (Interferon Regulatory Factor 3) is a Protein Coding gene.
-Diseases associated with IRF3 include herpes simplex and lymphocytic choriomeningitis.
-Among its related pathways are Hemostasis and Epstein-Barr virus infection.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and identical protein binding.
+Diseases associated with IRF3 include Herpes Simplex Encephalitis 7 and Encephalitis.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and identical protein binding.
 An important paralog of this gene is IRF7.

 UniProtKB/Swiss-Prot for IRF3 Gene